- Laser guidestar on the Shane telescope. Photo by Laurie Hatch.

 Hamilton Spectrograph - High-resolution optical echelle spectrometer: http://mthamilton.ucolick.org/techdocs/instruments/hamspec/

 Adaptive Optics - Natural and Laser guide star adaptive optics systems.
-The new AO system for the Shane 3m (known as ShaneAO and ShARCS) is available for the general user community.
-Note: Proposals which use the Natural Guide Star mode are particularly encouraged for 2018A due to the fact that the power available in the current dye laser is low, and the new fiber laser is not yet ready for installation at the telescope.
+The AO system for the Shane 3m (known as ShaneAO and ShARCS) is available for the general user community.
+Note: Proposals which use the Natural Guide Star mode are particularly encouraged due to the fact that the reliability and power available in the current dye laser is low.
+Operations with Laser guide star will be done on a best effort basis.
 Staff limitations at Mount Hamilton may limit the number of Laser Guide Star nights that can be scheduled.

 Links to information about Shane AO and ShARCS are the following: